 The Year 7 catch-up premium is aimed at Year 7 pupils who did not achieve at least level 4 in reading and/or mathematics at Key Stage 2.
-An amount of £500 is allocated per pupil.
-In March 2016 we received £27,000 for 54 pupils.
+Approximately £500 is allocated per pupil.
+In March 2017 we received £26,550 for 53 pupils.

 We will continue to use the pupil premium and the catch-up premium funding to support our students at The Radclyffe School to raise standards and attainment.
 The funding has been used in a number of different areas, including, but not limited, to the following.

-Additional Teachers and specialist Teaching Assistants have been appointed to the Maths, English and Science Faculties which allows for small group work, called Tutoring for Excellence which includes One to One Tuition.
+Additional Teachers and specialist Teaching Assistants have been appointed to the Maths and English Faculties which allows for small group work, called Tutoring for Excellence which includes One to One Tuition.
 These sessions are tailored to meet students individual needs to accelerate their progress.

 In Maths, English and Science Faculties a member of staff has been designated to plan, and monitor, student interventions to raise standards and attainment for all students.
 There is also a particular emphasis on measuring the impact of the interventions on students eligible for the Pupil Premium Grant.